This is my detailed review of the 2022 Asus ZenBook Pro 16X OLED premium performance notebook.

 Finally, I’ll also mention that both a finger-sensor and an IR camera are implemented on this ZenBook Pro 16X, so you’re all good as far as biometrics go.
 Both work as intended, with support for Windows Hello.

-There’s a single-screen option available for the ZenBook Pro 16X, and that’s a touch glossy OLED panel with UHD+ 3840 x 2400 px resolution.
+There’s a single-screen option available for the ZenBook Pro 16X, and that’s a touch glossy OLED panel with 4K UHD+ 3840 x 2400 px resolution.
+This is

 Blacks and contrast are flawless, as expected for an OLED panel, and colors are beyond reproach either, with almost 100% AdobeRGB and DCI-P3 gamut coverage.